paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

    It is also used to perform queries and cast the results into pandas dataframes which allow easier further manipulation

 3. OSM Queries.sql
-   It is used to perform queries to OSMDB.db using sqlite
+   It is used to perform queries to OSMDB.db using sqlite.
+   This queries are then used in OSM audit.py to select only the problematic data to be treated. only the problematic rows are treated to be corrected.

 4. OSM audit.py
    It is used to perform changes to the OSMDB.db in order to correct the problems found.
-   1. It performs queries to the DB and import them into dataframes
+   1. It performs queries to the DB to select only the problematic rows (when possible) and imports them into dataframes
    2. This dataframes are transformed and corrected
    3. the corrected dataframes are then exported to the database for update

 ## Problems Encountered in the Map
 The first encountered problem was handling Unicode strings as the Spanish alphabet uses several special characters which where not correctly handled when converted to UTF-8 by DictWriter.
 Fortunately Python 3's built-in csv module supports Unicode natively by selecting encoding='utf-8-sig' when opening the csv.
 It worked!

-Once ready, I screened a small sample size area around my house (so I know all the places around) and I run it against the data.py file done during the lesson exercises.
+Once ready, I screened a small sample size area around my house (so I know all the places around) and I run it against the data.py file done during the lesson exercises obtaining the DBTest.db

+Once I got an idea of the problems I could found, I created the OSMSeville.db from the complete map of Seville (87MB) using the data.py and SQL data.py files.

+Note that in SQL data.py I added an index as primary key to the nodes_tags and ways_tags tables so I can perform the update of selected rows by index.

-I followed the steps below to systematically screen the values of the tags
+Once, my database was ready, I followed the steps below to systematically screen the values of the tags:

    1. First, I filtered the tags by address type, since it should be the most regular.
 Here below I list the problems per found per key:
       1. Country